-- No Win No Fee Accident at Work Claims
+- No Win No Fee Accident at Work Claim

 - Why Choose Us as Your Claims Service for Your Accident at Work Claim?

 Did you know that according to the HSE (Health and Safety Executive) around 693,000 people suffered an injury at work in 2019-2020?
-In fact, The Health and Safety Executive’s data has exposed many professions have experienced a tremendous rate of injuries that have affected all parts of the body including bones, and muscles.
-Below is the Health and Safety Executive’s report on workplace injury between 2019 and 2020.
+In fact, The Health and Safety Executive’s data show that many professions have experienced a tremendous rate of injuries that have affected all parts of the body, including bones, and muscles.
+Below is the Health and Safety Executive’s (HSE) report on workplace injury between 2019 and 2020.